4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Low

-4.4b According to the combined authority's own reporting, have their own emissions reduced since 2019? - Source
+4.4b According to the combined authority's own reporting, have the council's own greenhouse gas emissions reduced since 2019? - /

 - Volunteer Research